Parallel computing#

 Define number of cores explicitly

-The GIS-tools are not written for supercomputers, so they might not understand HPC specifics correctly and may think that they can use more cores than they actually can.
+GIS-tools are typically not written for supercomputers, so they might not understand HPC specifics correctly and may think that they can use more cores than is actually possible.
 It usually is better to define the number of cores to use explicitly, rather than “use all available cores”.

 The deep learning libraries have options for Multi-GPU and multi-node machine learning.